meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Forms of omega-3

 There are different forms of omega-3.
 The plant-based version is Alpha-Linolenic Acid (ALA), which you can find in e.g. rapeseed oil and linseed oil.
-It&rsquo;s nearly worthless because less than 1% is converted inside the body to the forms it uses: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+Less than 1% of it (depends on genes?) is converted inside the body to the forms it uses: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

-Omega-3 in the EPA/DHA form is mainly found in seafood, such as oily fish.
-To a small extent it is also found in fat from grass-fed animals.
+Omega-3 in the true EPA/DHA form is mainly found in seafood, such as oily fish, and in brains (our brain is 15% DHA by weight, and brain health is intimately linked to DHA intake).
+To a small extent it is also found in fat from grass-fed animals, oysters, and some seaweeds.

-A vegetable source for EPA/DHA is seaweed (how much?).

 <a id="orga39fe0c"></a>